17 Walks in Edinburgh to Get Your Step Count Up!

 Once you’ve stopped off for a bite to eat, a coffee and a look around the Stockbridge Market, you could continue to walk to Leith (a further 3.5 miles/6 kilometres).

-Another attraction along the walkway is the Water of Leith Visitor Centre in Slateford where you can learn about the history of the river and have a coffee.
+Another attraction along the walkway is the Water of Leith Visitor Centre in Slateford, where you can learn about the river’s history and have a coffee.
 There are also educational exhibits for children – so it’s great for a break for families on an outing.

 Stockbridge Sign_